puitiza/ecommerce/README.md

   <li>User can send any request to the relevant service through api gateway with its bearer token</li>
 </ul>

-7 services whose name is shown below have been devised within the scope of this project.
+Seven services whose name is shown below have been devised within the scope of this project.

 | Service Type               | Service Name    | Description                                                                           |
 |----------------------------|-----------------|---------------------------------------------------------------------------------------|